leah-handel/IDPH/README.md

 This project splits the covid vaccination data published by the Illinois Department of Public Health into first and second doses.
 It displays a graph of daily 1st and 2nd doses as well as running averages of each.

-The notebook takes user input to run the analysis for the state as a whole or for a specific county.
+The notebook takes user input to run the analysis for the state as a whole or for a specific county or the city of Chicago(shown in the screenshot above).

-I am continuing to refactor this project as I learn more code and am planning to get it up on github project pages.

 ## Data